 Pros and Cons

-The pros to using a pole barn home kit are numerous.
+The pros to using a kit are numerous.
 For example, using a kit allows you to move at your own pace.
 In addition, using do-it-yourself skills can save you a great deal of money.
 The reason being that contractors are very expensive.
-Using a pole barn home kit is another plus because most of them come with warranties up to 50 years on the materials.
-Finally, you can bargain shop for deals on fixtures, flooring, paint and more while doing the finishing work on your pole barn house kit.
+Using a kit is another plus because most of them come with warranties up to 50 years on the materials.
+Finally, you can bargain shop for deals on fixtures, flooring, paint and more while doing the finishing work on your house.

 Using a Builder

 Hiring a builder is another option for building your new pole barn home.
-Builders are licensed, skilled and can build an entire pole barn home from start to finish.
-Therefore, you must choose a builder based on the type of pole barn home you want to build.
+Builders are licensed, skilled and can build an entire home from start to finish.
+Therefore, you must choose a builder based on the type of barn home you want to build.
 Next, choose your floor plan and finishes as well as any custom touches that you desire.
-Then, you simply sign the paperwork and the builder gets started on your new pole barn home.
+Then, you simply sign the paperwork and the builder gets started on your new home.

 Pros and Cons

-The downside of using a builder to build your pole barn home are few, but can add up to some serious difficulties.
-Firstly, hiring a builder will cost a great deal more than doing it yourself (unless you make many mistakes), even though pole barn homes are usually less expensive than traditional homes.
+The downside of using a builder to build your barn home are few, but can add up to some serious difficulties.
+Firstly, hiring a builder will cost a great deal more than doing it yourself (unless you make many mistakes), even though these homes are usually less expensive than traditional homes.

 Secondly, be careful when choosing a builder as not to end up with subpar work.
 Because of this risk, ask for referrals from friends, the Better Business Bureau and read up on the company yourself.
 For this reason, we did review quite a few construction companies to help you decide easier.
 Finally, you have no control over how quickly the home is built when using a builder and many tend to miss the deadlines, so you have to be prepared for that.